 Canvas Webinars are one-hour, real-time sessions presented directly by Instructure, the makers of Canvas, at a variety of dates and times.
 Canvas Webinars are offered free of charge to WashU participants through a subscription sponsored by WashU.

 Office Hours are one-on-one, in-person appointments during which you will work with an instructional support specialist on a Canvas topic of your choice.
 Use this time to migrate your Blackboard course to Canvas, if you need assistance, learn about shortcuts, or review your course structure for pedagogical enhancements.

 Canvas Demo Sessions

 Groups or departments may request Demo Sessions.
 Our instructional support specialists will present an overview of Canvas followed by a brief question and answer period or focus on a topic of your choice.
 We’ll coordinate a session date and location with you.
 Demos are usually one hour long.

-To request a demo, please email HelloCanvas@wustl.edu at least two weeks in advance of your earliest preferred date.
+To request a demo, click the button below to send an email to HelloCanvas@wustl.edu.
+Allow at least two weeks in advance of your earliest preferred date.
 Your email request should include:

 - Contact person, email address, and phone number

 Demo Courses and “Welcome to Canvas”